Middleton, Ryedale

-Middleton is a small village and civil parish in the Ryedale district of North Yorkshire, England.
+Middleton is a small village and civil parish in North Yorkshire, England.
 It is situated on the A170 road to the west of Pickering.

-There is a Church dedicated to St Andrew which is Grade I listed.
+St Andrew's Church, Middleton is Grade I listed.
 Above the entrance to the Church is a sundial that dates back to 1782.

 Middleton Hall, next to the church, is a Grade II Listed house dating from the mid 18th century.

+The village was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.